pangrr/fileexplorer-interview/framework-free/README.md

 We require the ability to interact with text on a per-sentence basis.
 Contract objects are stored in a backend service, which exposes an API. `src/api.ts` includes sample data to be used in this task.
-You can retrieve the contract by using the asynchronous function `getContract`.
+You can retrieve the contract by using the asynchronous function `getContract` or by accessing the `dataFromBackend` object directly.

 ## The Contract